Last Updated: July 26, 2023

 - Manage and maintain the systems that provide the Services; and

-- For any other acceptable purposes as set forth in the data privacy laws and regulations that may apply to your personal information, such as the California Consumer Privacy Act (“CCPA”).
+- For any other acceptable purposes as set forth in the data privacy laws and regulations that may apply to your personal information, such as the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (collectively, the “CCPA”).

 Additionally, Glenmede reserves the right to monitor and archive electronic communications made via the Services to the extent permitted or required by law.

 In addition, Glenmede may also disclose personal information as we believe to be necessary to enforce or apply the terms and conditions of the Services; meet legal, regulatory, insurance, audit, and security requirements; to protect the rights, property, or safety of us, or other users, or third parties; to prevent a crime or protect national security; or to detect, prevent, or otherwise address, fraud, security, or technical issues.